THE TRAVELING PROFESSOR

 IF WE CANCEL or POSTPONE

-- In general, a tour will be cancelled or postponed at least 6 months before tour start date.
+- In general, The Traveling Professor may cancel or postpone a trip approximately 6 months before tour start date.
 Usually, the reason for such cancellation or postponement is because of under-subscription of the tour.
 Travelers will be immediately notified.
 All payments and deposits will be promptly refunded.

 - In the unlikely event The Traveling Professor cancels or postpones a tour for a reason other than under-subscription, all payments will be refunded.
 However, there are some exceptions due to circumstances beyond our control such as but not limited to: